UBH-Fall2023/ubh-fall2023-newjimin/README.md

+# Description
-# This is the result of UB Hacking Fall 2023, Hack-a-thon held at University at Buffalo in 2023
-# This website is Concentration and Mental Focus Aid for Students which has a concentration timer, personalized survey, and mini game during the break time
+This is the result of UB Hacking Fall 2023, Hack-a-thon held at University at Buffalo in 2023 This website is Concentration and Mental Focus Aid for Students which has a concentration timer, personalized survey, and mini game during the break time

+# How to use
-# After downloading the zip file, please unzip it and click on "index.html" to see the website UX
+After downloading the zip file, please unzip it and click on "index.html" to see the website UX

 # Inspiration